hackerschoice/hackerschoice.github.io/mail/index.md

 This project allows you to set up an email forward from `<yourname>@segfault.net` to any email address of your choosing.

+## DOWN DOWN DOWN

+THIS SERVICE IS CURRENTLY UNAVAILABLE BECAUSE THE VOLUNTEER WHO RAN THIS FREE SERVICE HAS GONE SILENT.

+IF YOU LIKE TO TAKE OVER AND RUN THIS SERVICE FOR FREE THEN PLEASE CONTACT US.

 ## Setup

 This will forward any email to `foobar@segfault.net` to `hackbart@tuta.io`: